 Hemi reached over Cassandra and pressed the ping button on the active sonar.
 A second later the unit lit up.

 “The active unit is showing dozens of contacts underwater as well as on the surface.”
 Cassandra kept one hand against the sonar earpiece.
-“Shakes did shut down — I still don’t hear anything though.
+“Shakes did shut down—but I still don’t hear anything.
 It’s completely silent now.”

 “It is extremely unlikely that there is a fleet of dozens of ships and subs just floating without engines running,” said Hemi.
-“Something else is going on here…”
+“Something else is going on here . . .”

-In the sonar compartment they could hear Shakes’ voice crackling questions over the ship-to-ship in the control room and Bastian responding to him.
+In the sonar compartment they could hear Shakes’s voice crackling questions over the ship-to-ship in the control room and Bastian responding to him.

 “I suggest we make use of our friend Shakes as a resource,” Hemi said.

 “Send the reckless risk-taker to check out the frightening unknown objects?
-That’s my kind of fuckin’ plan Hemi.”
-Percy climbed up to the control room and took over the conversation with Shakes from Bastian.
+That’s my kind of fuckin’ plan, Hemi.”
+Percy climbed up to the control room and took over the conversation with Shakes.
 She explained the situation to him and together they came up with a plan where Shakes would move forward on battery and check out the radar contacts while the Prospect submerged to periscope depth and followed behind, staying within ship-to-ship range of the Gnat.

 Fifteen minutes later, the Gnat was coming up on the first of the radar contacts.
 Percy watched the blackness where the Gnat was located ahead of them through the periscope.
-Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes’ spiky head at the top of the sail of the Gnat.
+Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes’s spiky head at the top of the sail of the Gnat.
 Shakes ran the light beam forward and back along a black wall that rode up and down on the ocean swell ahead of him.

-At this range Cassandra was now able to hear the object on the sonar—water slapping against a steel void with the random regularity of ocean chop — Cassandra was convinced it was a ship.
+At this range Cassandra was now able to hear the object on the sonar—water slapping against a steel void with the random regularity of ocean chop.
+She was convinced it was a ship.

 Only a few minutes later, Shakes confirmed her guess over radio.
-“Yeah Prospect, the object is a big empty cargo vessel.
+“Yeah, Prospect, the object is a big empty cargo vessel.
 Rusting away and half sunk, it looks like.
 You think all those contacts are abandoned ships?”

 Percy looked away from the periscope viewfinder at Hemi, who was holding the ship-to-ship radio mic.
 “What do you think, Hemi?”